- Download our Doha Schools Guide

 Despite the danger, many expats still choose to drive in Doha because of the independence it affords and because fuel is so inexpensive.
 Qataris drive on the right-hand side of the road.

-Residents who want to drive will need to apply for an international driving licence before arrival in Doha, or a Qatari driving licence two weeks after arriving in the country.
+Residents who want to drive must apply for an international driving licence before arrival in Doha, or a Qatari driving licence two weeks after arriving in the country.
 Regardless, all expats residing in the country longer than 12 months will need a local licence.

-Expat employees often get vehicles, and in some cases drivers, as part of their employment packages; otherwise cars can be bought or rented.
+Expat employees often get vehicles, and sometimes drivers, as part of their employment packages; otherwise, cars can be bought or rented.
 Both local and large international car rental agencies, including Hertz, Avis and Europcar, have services in Doha, making car hire easy.

 Cycling in Doha